Day 1 – Arrival and Orientation

 Day 7 – Return to Bogotá and connection to main tour

-Before our midday flight to Bogotá where our Colombia: Santa Marta birding tour ends, we have a final morning of birding around Riohacha.
+Before our flight to Bogotá, we have a morning of birding around Riohacha.
 This will allow us to sample xerophytic scrub and desert habitats and the Los Flamencos Reserve, where specialties include Green-rumped Parrotlet, Buffy Hummingbird, Black-crested Antshrike, White-whiskered Spinetail, Slender-billed Inezia, Vermilion Cardinal, Orinocan Saltator, and Tocuyo Sparrow.
 Los Flamencos is a national reserve designed to protect several lagoons used seasonally by large concentrations of Greater Flamingos.
 Among the flamingos occur several other waterbirds, including Roseate Spoonbill, Reddish Egret, Scarlet and White Ibis.
-Further possibilities include Rufous-vented Chachalacas, Russet-throated Puffbird, and Chestnut Piculet.
+Further possibilities include Russet-throated Puffbird, and Chestnut Piculet.
+This area becomes warm fairly early, so this morning we will have to leave before dawn with a box breakfast to eat on the road.

 We have a midday flight to Bogotá, arriving about 2 pm.
 This is the end of our Colombia: Santa Marta birding tour, but participants carrying on to our Colombia birding tour will meet for dinner.
 Others can connect to flights home in the afternoon or evening.